Intercoin/StatsContract/README.md

 # StatsContract
-Used to compute total, count and averages from incoming input across various categories and tags
+Used to compute sums, counts and averages from incoming input across various categories and tags

 # Deploy
 when deploy it is need to pass parameters in to constructor